 As listed on Hulu’s website, Hulu and Hulu with Live TV are available on a wide range of popular streaming devices, including both Android and iOS devices, Roku, Apple TV, Amazon Fire TV, Fire tablets, Google’s Chromecast devices, Mac and PC browsers, select LG and Samsung smart TVs, the Xbox One, Xbox 360, and the Nintendo Switch.

 PlayStation 3 and PS4 support regular Hulu but, likely due to its rivalry with Sony’s own live TV streaming service, PlayStation Vue, Hulu with Live TV is not supported.
 In addition, Hulu’s Classic app (which does not allow for select features including the live TV option) is available on select Vizio and Sony TVs, Android TV, Wii U, TiVo, and select Blu-ray players from Sony, Samsung, and LG.

 How much does Hulu actually cost?

-The traditional Hulu streaming service is now divided into a subscription, ad-supported tier for $8 per month and an ad-free tier for $12 per month (which we think is well worth the money), with a few contractually obligated exceptions like Grey’s Anatomy and Once Upon a Time.
-Hulu with Live TV is $40 per month for limited ads or $44 per month for ad-free viewing.
+The traditional Hulu streaming service is now divided into a subscription, ad-supported tier for $6 per month (following a price drop of $2 per month) and an ad-free tier for $12 per month (which we think is well worth the money).
+Hulu with Live TV is $45 per month for limited ads or $51 per month for ad-free viewing.

 For those without cable, any of these subscriptions could be a worthwhile addition.
 They offer access to countless hours of content, including unique series that can’t be found elsewhere.
-And while subscriptions can be a bit pricey, putting up with ads and fewer available screens can make both services pretty affordable.
-But don’t forget, you also must remember to factor in the cost of your internet connection.
+While subscriptions can be a bit pricey, putting up with ads and fewer available screens can make both services pretty affordable.
+But don’t forget to factor in the cost of your internet connection.